Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Pareto-optimal allocations for EU agents

 \end{enumerate} \end{theorem}

+Statement (iv) is a remarkable weakening of Statement (iii).
+The proof that $\mathbf X$ is a jackpot allocation in (v) is elementary, formalizing Marshall's intuition from the Introduction.
+The derivation of the explicit expression given after is not elementary, involving the Hahn--Banach Theorem.
+With this explicit expression, Theorem \ref{thm:Pareto} has completely solved the case of risk-seeking agents under EU.

-\textbf{Proof sketch.} The equivalence (i)$\Leftrightarrow$(ii), a special case of Proposition \ref{prop:convex} below, is based on the Hahn-Banach Theorem and the convexity of UPS, which relies on Assumption \ref{ass:ER}.
-The equivalence (ii)$\Leftrightarrow$(iii) can be proved by verifying that $\E[V_\blambda(X)]$ is the maximum of $\sum_{i=1}^n \lambda_i\E[u_i(X_i)]$ over $(X_1,\dots,X_n)\in \mathbb A_n(X)$, and (iv)$\Rightarrow$(iii) is direct.
-The final (i)$\Rightarrow$(iv) is proved by arguing that the above maximum can only be attained by the jackpot allocations in (iv) with Theorem \ref{thm:CT_improvement} and some techniques from probability theory.
+\textbf{Proof sketch of Theorem \ref{thm:Pareto}.} The equivalence (i)$\Leftrightarrow$(ii), a special case of Proposition \ref{prop:convex} below, is based on the Hahn--Banach Theorem and the convexity of UPS, which relies on Assumption \ref{ass:ER}.
+The equivalence (ii)$\Leftrightarrow$(iv) can be proved by verifying that $\E[V_\blambda(X)]$ is the maximum of $\sum_{i=1}^n \lambda_i\E[u_i(X_i)]$ over $(X_1,\dots,X_n)\in \mathbb A_n(X)$.
+The implications (v)$\Rightarrow$(iii)$\Rightarrow$(iv) are straightforward.
+The final (i)$\Rightarrow$(v) is proved by arguing that the above maximum can only be attained by the jackpot allocations in (iv) with Theorem \ref{thm:CT_improvement} and some techniques from probability theory.

-Theorem \ref{th:Pareto} immediately yields the relation $ \mathrm{UPF}(X) \subseteq \mathrm{UPJ}(X) \subseteq \mathrm{UPS}(X). $ In particular, Pareto-optimal allocations are jackpot allocations.
+Theorem \ref{thm:Pareto} immediately yields the relation $\mathrm{UPF}(X) \subseteq \mathrm{UPJ}(X) \subseteq \mathrm{UPS}(X).$ In particular, Pareto-optimal allocations are jackpot allocations.
 The converse does not hold in general if agents are not homogeneous.
-For example, consider two agents, one with a more convex utility but receive a smaller payoff on a larger event; see Example \ref{ex:UPF_not_simplex} in Section \ref{sec:UPF2}.
+For example, if there are two agents, one with a more convex utility but receiving a smaller payoff on a larger event, as in the following example.
+There, $\mathrm{UPF}(X)$ is a curve, different from $\mathrm{UPJ}(X)$, which is a convex set.